-- Active screening is taking place at a single entrance point for ALL employees and anyone considered an essential visitor who is entering our Manors.
+- Active screening is taking place at a single entrance point for ALL employees and any visitor entering our Manors.

 - The Brenda Strafford Foundation has a zero-tolerance policy to screening, and anyone that does not pass the screening criteria does not enter the site.

 - Current restrictions for visitor entry in accordance with Alberta Health mandatory screening include: